matt-antone/Scorer/docs/screens/kivy-screens/first_turn_setup_screen.md

 ## 1. Purpose

-The `FirstTurnSetupScreen` manages the final roll-off to determine which player takes the first turn of the game.
-This screen follows the deployment roll-off and is the last step before gameplay begins.
+The `FirstTurnSetupScreen` is a flexible, interactive screen that manages the final roll-off to determine which player takes the first turn.
+It allows the Attacker to make choices directly on the host application while also reflecting actions taken on the player web clients in real-time.

 ## 2. Behavior & Flow

-### Initialization
+### Appearance Condition

-- The screen prompts the winner of the previous deployment roll-off (the "Attacker") to decide who will roll first for the first turn.
-- It presents two buttons: "Player 1 Rolls First" and "Player 2 Rolls First".
+- This screen appears on the Kivy host after the setup flow advances from the `DeploymentSetupScreen`.
+- Player names and roles (Attacker/Defender) are displayed from the previous phase.

-### User Interaction & Logic
+### UI Components & Interaction

-1.  **Role Choice**: The Attacker chooses which player will roll first by pressing the corresponding button.
-Let's say Player 1 is chosen to roll first.
-2.  **First Roll**: The screen updates.
-The "Roll" button for Player 1 becomes active.
-Player 2's "Roll" button is disabled.
+- The screen is divided into two columns for Player 1 (Red) and Player 2 (Blue).
-3.  **Player 1 Rolls**: Player 1 presses their "Roll" button.
-Their D6 result is displayed, and their button is disabled.
-Player 2's "Roll" button now becomes active.
-4.  **Player 2 Rolls**: Player 2 presses their "Roll" button.
-Their D6 result is displayed, and their button is disabled.
-5.  **Determine Winner**:
+- **Player Names & Roles**: Displayed from the previous phase (not updated in real-time).
+- **Attacker Choice Section**:
+  - **Instructional Text**: "Choose who rolls first".
+  - **"Player 1 Rolls First" Button**.
+  - **"Player 2 Rolls First" Button**.
+- **Roll Buttons**: Each player has a "Roll" button (initially disabled).
+- **Roll Displays**: Areas to display each player's D6 result.
+- **First Turn Choice Section** (Hidden by default):
+  - **Instructional Text**: "Choose whether to take first turn".
+  - **"Take First Turn" Button**.
+  - **"Pass First Turn" Button**.
+- **"Start Game" Button**: A button to begin gameplay, enabled only after the first turn decision is made.

+### Interaction Logic (Dual Control)

+This screen functions as both a controller and a real-time display.

+1.  **Choosing Who Rolls First**:

+    - The Attacker can make this choice on this screen.
+This disables the choice buttons on **both** the Kivy app and their web client.
+    - If the Attacker makes the choice on their web client first, the choice buttons on this screen will become disabled.
+    - The chosen player's "Roll" button becomes enabled on all clients.

+2.  **Rolling the Dice**:

+    - The chosen player can roll from their client.
+This disables their button on **both** the Kivy app and their web client and shows the result.
+    - If they roll on their web client first, the "Roll" button for them on this screen will become disabled, and the result will appear here automatically.
+    - After the first roll, the other player's "Roll" button becomes enabled.

+3.  **Determining the Winner**:

-    - The application automatically compares the scores.
+    - Once both players have rolled, the application determines the winner.
-    - **If there is a tie**: The process resets.
-The instructional text reverts to prompting the Attacker to choose who rolls first, and the "Player 1 Rolls First" / "Player 2 Rolls First" buttons reappear.
+    - **If there is a tie**: The Attacker must choose who rolls first again.
+The choice buttons reappear, and the process repeats.
-    - **If there is a clear winner**: The instructional text announces which player won the roll (e.g., "Player 2 Wins!").
+    - **If there is a clear winner**: The winner's "First Turn Choice Section" appears on this screen **AND** on their web client.

-6.  **First Turn Decision**: The winner of the roll-off now has the choice to either take the first turn or pass it to their opponent.
-The screen displays two new buttons: "Take First Turn" and "Pass First Turn".
-7.  **Final Selection**: The player makes their choice.
-A "Start Game" button appears.
+4.  **Choosing First Turn**:

+    - The winner can press either "Take First Turn" or "Pass First Turn" on this screen or their web client.
+    - If the choice is made on the web client first, the choice section on this screen will disappear.
+    - If the choice is made using the buttons on this screen, the same outcome occurs.

+5.  **Start Game**: Once the first turn decision is made, the "Start Game" button is enabled, allowing the host user to begin gameplay.

 ## 3. Screen Transition

-- Upon pressing the "Start Game" button, the application sets the `game_phase` to `'game_play'` and transitions to the main `ScorerRootWidget`, officially starting the game.
+- Upon pressing the "Start Game" button, the application transitions to the `ScorerRootWidget` and sets `game_phase` to `'game_play'`.

 ## 4. Key Implementation Details

 - **File Location**: `screens/first_turn_setup_screen.py`
-- **Consolidated Logic**: This screen's logic was consolidated from a previous implementation where a duplicate class definition in `main.py` caused a `KeyError`.
-The correct logic now resides entirely within its own file and the `ScorerApp` controller.
-- **Controller-Responder Pattern**: Like the previous setup screen, this screen strictly adheres to the Controller-Responder pattern.
-It delegates all user actions (role choices, rolls, turn decisions) to handler methods in `ScorerApp` and updates its view based on the resulting changes to the central `game_state`.
-- **State-Driven Complexity**: This screen manages a more complex sequence of states than the deployment screen (choosing who rolls, rolling, determining the winner, choosing who goes first).
-This entire flow is managed cleanly by reading from and writing to the `game_state` dictionary, demonstrating the power of a state-driven UI.
-- **Synchronization**: The activation of this screen on the Kivy host triggers a corresponding screen change on all connected observer and player clients, ensuring a synchronized experience across all views.
+- **Dual Functionality**: This screen must be able to both send actions (choices, rolling) and passively receive state updates initiated from player clients, updating its UI in real-time.
+- **State-Driven UI**: The entire state of the screen—button status, roll results, visibility of choice sections—is derived directly from the central `game_state`.
+- **Tie Resolution**: Unlike the deployment phase, ties in the first turn roll-off result in the Attacker choosing who rolls first again, rather than both players rolling again.